 Parenting in a pandemic is hard!

 Parenting can be hard.
 Pandemics are hard.
 Parenting in a pandemic is hard!
 Naming our struggles can be the first step in acting.
-I want to start by telling you to take a breath.
+We want to start by telling you to take a breath.
 You are not alone.
 You are doing the best you can with what you have and that is good enough!

-The good news is the core parenting advice I have for you is not that different than what I would tell you if we were not in a pandemic.
+The good news is the core parenting advice we have for you is not that different than what we would tell you if we were not in a pandemic.
 The bad news is that we are in a pandemic and everything can feel harder.
 We have additional challenges and less breaks with the added anxiety of social distancing expectations when we do venture into the world.
 We are balancing school and work expectations.
 We are distanced from support systems in ways we have not been before.
 All of this can make parenting be and feel tougher.

 Core Parenting Tips: